SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ![](/exercises/exC/images/UX_10.png)

 On the top you see your current formula to edit.
-Underneth to the left, is a list with all available functions and on the right you see a preview pane and an area where errors and hints will be displayed.
+Underneath to the left, is a list of all available functions and on the right you see a preview pane and an area where errors and hints will be displayed.

 For this formula we want to display the incoming page parameter of the selected hero and add some additional text by concatinating some literal text.

-Add the following formula into the formula field
+Add the following formula into the formula field (replace the original content)

 ```
 "Hero to book: " + params.HeroName